nikboyd/hoot-smalltalk/README.md

 #### Platform Requirements

-This note was updated in early Sept 2023.
+This note was updated in mid Oct 2023.

 Hoot Smalltalk was originally developed with Java SE [JDK 8][jdk8], partly due to its [Long Term Support][java-lts] LTS and its support for [Lambdas][lambdas].
 However, Java SE [JDK 11][jdk11] also has LTS and a few nice language enhancements, including better type inference and support for local [var][inference] declarations.

-Hoot Smalltalk has now been improved and tested with OpenJDK 8, 11, and 17.
+Hoot Smalltalk has now been improved and tested with OpenJDK 8, 11, 17, and 21.
-While it still supports JDK 8, and you can still use it, [JDK 17][jdk17] is now recommended, in order to better track the more recent platform upgrades.
+While it still supports JDK 8, and you can still use it, [JDK 21][jdk21] is now recommended, in order to better track the more recent platform upgrades.

 With selective Maven [configuration profiles][java-profiles], the Hoot project supports JDK 8 (up through 10) and JDK 11 (and above).
 The Hoot Smalltalk compiler will tune how it generates Java code depending on which platform is available.
 Advances in the Java platform allow the Hoot Smalltalk compiler to generate simpler Java code.

 That said, it doesn't yet take advantage of any Java features that require a version later than JDK 11.
 However, we are tracking some of those being offered by [JDK 21][jdk21].